GESkunkworks/gossamer/README.md

 # gossamer 1.x Users
 Users of previous versions of gossamer and probably not familiar with the concept of the config file and flows.
 The good news is that most of the 1.x command arguments are supported in 2.x except for the daemon mode functionality which has been removed.
 What this means is that most users can use their existing command aliases with the new version while they work on converting to the new config/flow flormat.

+Running your "legacy" gossamer command and adding the `-generate my-config.yml` parameter will translate your command arguments to a gossamer 2.x config file.

 ## Build/Run from Source